Sverd0331/it_build/README.md

 To run the scripts

-put in directory on machine.
-I usually create a new directory for the scripts to run in using powershell ( I use admin mode as you may need to install cmdlts) cd to directory enter this into power shell .\scriptname,ps1
+Create a directory for your scripts this avoids any issues with paths or if you changed the script you know the latest and greatest is where it needs to be

+Run powershell as an admin
+Run the following to avoid any policy issues

+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass this is only for current session, does not change anything system wide

+cd to directory
+for me it looks like the following cd C:\temp\scripts

+enter this into power shell .\scriptname.ps1